 Request an Installment Agreement

-Probably the most common way to handle a tax bill that you can’t pay immediately is to set up an installment agreement.
+Probably the most common way to handle a tax bill that you can’t pay immediately is to set up an installment agreement which allows you to pay your tax debt over six years.
 You can request consideration for an installment agreement either by requesting an installment agreement when you file with TurboTax or by filing IRS Form 9465, Installment Agreement Request, and mailing it in to the IRS (I recommend filling it out online).

 Here’s the process of making the request: